 Although knowing the bike has ABS and other rider aids meant flying off was no real concern - I could feel the ABS clattering (i.e. working) on a couple of the early attempts through my rear brake, Jim explained that this was when I wasn’t using the front brake as much as I could.

-Everything is sinking in nicely at this stage – and I had good day on the bike.
-At this point I’ve been really enjoying riding and training, which is again testament to Jim and CamRider, I could really see my skill improving ten-fold from where I’d started, and my confidence was rapidly growing on the bike.
+Everything is sinking in nicely at this stage – and I had a good day on the bike.
+At this point I’ve been really enjoying riding and training, which is again a testament to Jim and CamRider, I could really see my skill improving ten-fold from where I’d started, and my confidence was rapidly growing on the bike.

 Oh, have you ever been on your bike and got stung by a wasp?
 Unfortunately, I left a bit of a gap in the zip at the top of my jacket (between helmet and jacket) for airflow due to the hot weather – a wasp took this opportunity to do a Luke Skywalker and shoot for that small gap whilst I was riding along… No real ‘injury’ luckily and it was all good, just feel sorry for the wasp.
 Learn from my mistake!

-One major tip that Jim wanted me to remember was to keep the revs high and letting the bike do the work.
-I was making it harder for myself by letting the revs drop whilst using a touch of rear brake.
+One major tip that Jim wanted me to remember was to keep the revs high and let the bike do the work.
+I was making it harder for myself by letting the revs drop whilst using a touch of the rear brake.
 Instead, keeping high revs keeps the bike nice and balanced, and sounds quite nice too.

 Another tip: Elbows down!
 But not around corners because I’m Rossi at this stage; but rather Jim noticed I tended to sit quite rigid on the bike, with elbows out and waist locked.
 It wasn’t a huge problem and was quite easily solved, but it meant that I was making manoeuvres harder for myself and not letting “bike and rider” move fluidly.
 Moving with the bike is key to having superb control, especially for me with the Mod 1 right around the corner.

-Jim suggested that in this session we also try some trickier roads ready for Mod 2 – so mostly focusing on city riding and low speed manoeuvres with multiple lanes of traffic.
-Naturally there were lots of roundabouts, lifesavers and odd lane markings thrown in to build further confidence.
+Jim suggested that in this session we also try some trickier roads ready for Mod 2 – so mostly focusing on city riding and low-speed manoeuvres with multiple lanes of traffic.
+Naturally, there were lots of roundabouts, lifesavers and odd lane markings thrown in to build further confidence.
 Jim was ensuring it’s all coming naturally and I could ride around comfortably without him having to tell me exactly where I should be on the road, and what I should be doing - all key aspects for passing your Mod 2.

 Patience and practice breeds confidence in your own riding, something clear to see for experienced riders - and if the examiner on the day can see you’re confident it shows them you know what you’re doing.
 Which can only help!